whitecube/laravel-cookie-consent/README.md

 ```

 #### `name(string $name)`

+Required.
+Defines the cookie name.
+It is used for display and as the actual cookie "key" when setting the cookie.

 #### `description(string $description)`

+Optional.
+Adds a textual description for the cookie.
+It is used for display only.

 #### `duration(int $minutes)`

+Required.
+Defines the cookie's lifetime in minutes.
+It is used for display and for the actual cookie expiration date when setting the cookie.

 #### `accepted(Closure $callback)`

 The optional "accepted" callback gets invoked when consent is granted to the category a cookie is attached to.
 This happens once the user configures their cookie preferences but also each time an incoming request is handled afterwards.